 While there are many sinuses in your body, the term is often used to refer to the paranasal sinuses.
 These are a group of four hollow cavities in your face, near the cheeks and eyes.
 They’re connected to the nasal passageways and help warm up, moisten and filter the air you breathe in.
 Sinusitis is the swelling or infection of these sinuses.

-Just like the lining of your nose, the sinuses can become irritated and swollen by allergens, viruses, or bacterial infection.
+Just like the lining of your nose, the sinuses can become irritated and swollen by allergens, viruses, or bacterial infections.
 Common triggers of sinusitis include: